Hobbies and interests

 FinalistBio

-Driven by a passion for healthcare, I am a Biology major at Penn State Harrisburg, with hopes of attending PA school.
+Driven by a passion for healthcare, I am a Biology and HDFS major at Penn State Harrisburg, with hopes of attending PA school.
 I also work as a Patient Care Technician at UPMC, where I directly engage in patient care and support.
 This combination of academic knowledge and practical experience fuels my commitment to making a tangible difference in peoples lives through medicine.

 Education